Mark Bright: Crystal Palace

 Palace competed well in the First Division, except for the trip to Anfield where they were beaten by a club-record 9–0 margin by Liverpool, an experience Bright described as "numbing".
 He ended the 1989–90 season with 12 league goals, including a brace against Manchester United at Old Trafford, helping the team to finish five points above the relegation zone.
 The club's greatest achievement would come in the FA Cup however, as they gained revenge on Liverpool by beating them 4–3 after extra time in the semi-finals at Villa Park to secure a place in the 1990 FA Cup final, with Bright scoring the first of Palace's four goals.
 The club's first ever FA Cup final appearance, they held Manchester United to a replay after an initial 3–3 draw at Wembley Stadium but lost the replay 1–0 to a late Lee Martin goal as Alex Ferguson won his first trophy as Manchester United manager.
 Bright was disappointed as he felt he had not performed in the original game.
 One consolation for Bright was that he was named Crystal Palace's Player of The Year for the 1989–90 season.

 As Palace impressed in the First Division throughout 1990–91, Bright proved his predatory skills at the highest level with a sequence of seven top-flight goals in just ten midwinter games as the "Eagles" secured their highest ever league finish of third.
 The potency of Bright and Wright's partnership was demonstrated on 25 September, when both players scored hat-tricks in an 8–0 win over Southend United at Selhurst Park in the League Cup.
 Palace went on to win the Full Members' Cup, beating Bristol Rovers, Brighton & Hove Albion, Luton Town, Norwich City and then Everton in the Wembley final, with Wright scoring a brace in extra-time.
 After Wright had left the club, Bright continued his great form for Palace and hit a total of 22 goals in the 1991–92 season.
 However, Coppell failed to replace Wright adequately, and Marco Gabbiadini was bought and sold on within the space of four months for a loss of £600,000.
-Bright scored Crystal Palace's first-ever Premier League goal on the opening day of the 1992–93 in a 3–3 home draw against Blackburn Rovers before being sold on to Sheffield Wednesday.
+Bright scored Crystal Palace's first-ever Premier League goal on the opening day of the 1992–93 in a 3–3 home draw against Blackburn Rovers before being sold to Sheffield Wednesday.